Have you ever thought about “When an agile project fails, who gets blamed”? I thought it was a very interesting question.

 You have to be a “rock star” Agile Project Manager to perform this role.

-Agile will have a big impact on the project management profession:
+Agile will have a big impact on the future of the project management profession:

 This creates difficult choices for a Project Manager to make.
 Agile may force project managers to make some significant choices about their career direction.
 It isn’t as simple as just going out and getting another certification (like PMI-ACP).

 I have mixed feelings about the subject of “Is PMP certification still relevant in today’s world?”.
 On the one hand,

 I am a PMP myself,

 I have had a PMP certification since 2004, and

 I’m proud to be a PMP, but I recognize the limitations of a PMP certification.